Chainguard announced Chainguard Libraries, a catalog of guarded language libraries for Java built securely from source on SLSA L2 infrastructure.

 4. Immediate Feedback

-"Kirk relied on Spock unfailingly for his advice, knowing it would never be encumbered by any thoughts of personal gain or tempered by emotional constraints," as stated by Time magazine.
+"Kirk relied on Spock unfailingly for his advice, knowing it would never be encumbered by any thoughts of personal gain or tempered by emotional constraints," as stated by Time magazine(link is external).

 The type of immediate feedback Spock is known for also has big benefit in a SAST scenario.
 We all draw lessons from our mistakes.
 Previously, a Quality Assessment (QA) was not performed until several months after the development cycle ends.
 Nowadays, in today's development environments, unit testing is de riguer and developers receive feedback on their code while it's still "fresh off the press".